 The Lincs & Notts Air Ambulance swiftly arrived at the scene.
 Simon was placed on a stretcher and was whisked off to Hull Royal Infirmary in just 6 minutes – a journey that could take up to an hour by land.

-Simon suffered multiple fractured ribs, a broken clavicle, a double fracture to his pelvis, a punctured lung, a fractured vertebrae and significant soft tissue damage.
-He remained in intensive care for 3 days, and was told his injuries suffered would normally be associated with someone hitting a concrete object at 70mph.
+Simon suffered multiple fractured ribs, a broken clavicle, a double fracture to his pelvis, a punctured lung, a fractured vertebra, and significant soft tissue damage.
+He remained in intensive care for 3 days and was told his injuries suffered would normally be associated with someone hitting a concrete object at 70mph.

 “That is something I will never forget – those words will resonate with me always.”

 Simon has taken on several challenges in aid of the Lincs & Notts Air Ambulance